Caro Was Here

 Double Down Saloon

-It might not be the full truth, but there is a little voice subconsciously telling us that if we do not leave something behind it will make our death insignificant, and our life unmemorable.
-The cavemans knew it, and we know it as well.
+It might not be the full truth, but there is a little voice subconsciously telling us that if we do not leave something behind, it will make our death insignificant and our life unmemorable.
+The cavemen knew it, and we know it as well.

 Peculiar bar

-In a world where technology alienates communities, print media has become essential to build connection.
+In a world where technology alienates communities, print media has become essential for building connections.
 In addition to graffiti, it is easy to spot pictures of customers and invitations to events all over bathroom walls.
-Photobooths are popping on the dustiest corner of the city, inviting people to document their nights.
+Photobooths are popping up on the dustiest corners of the city, inviting people to document their nights.

 Double Down Saloon Photobooth